Living Out Loud: Reception

 Living Out Loud received mixed reviews from critics.
-On Rotten Tomatoes the film has an approval rating of 60% rating based on 34 reviews.
+On Rotten Tomatoes, the film has an approval rating of 59% rating based on 34 reviews, with an average rating of 6.4/10.
 The site's consensus states: "Unoriginal, with one-dimensional characters."
-On Metacritic the film has a weighted average score of 64% based on reviews from 24 critics.
+On Metacritic, the film has a weighted average score of 64/100 based on reviews from 23 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.

 Roger Ebert of the Chicago Sun-Times gave the film three and a half stars and wrote that he enjoyed that the movie provided "the comfort of these lives flowing briefly in the same stream.
 The sense that the unexpected was free to enter the story, and would not be shouldered aside by the demands of conventional plotting."
 Ebert gave particular praise to writer and director Richard LaGravenese, who he wrote is "more interested in characters and dialogue than in shaping everything into a conventional story.
 He aims for the kind of bittersweet open ends that life itself so often supplies; he doesn't hammer his square pegs into round holes."
 Mark Caro of the Chicago Tribune also gave the film a positive review, but noted that the "story also has a tendency to wander, which enhances the slice-of-life feel but at the expense of the movie feeling fully formed."
 The New York Times critic Janet Maslin was less favorable, writing that LaGravenese "has borrowed from Chekhov the soul-baring introspection that can be so ineffable on the page or stage yet becomes so damply sensitive and dramatically vague on the screen" and, in describing some of the "wild flights of fancy springing from Judith's imagination," observed that "free-spirited as the film hopes to be, it can't easily reconcile such flamboyant departures with an otherwise static pace."
 Maslin credited Latifah as the film's "one big saving grace," and also offered praise for DeVito for "turning Pat into a three-dimensional figure and singing They Can't Take That Away from Me with brio on the nightclub's amateur night."